-In this article, we focus specifically on a critical aspect of tax refund processing: the timing of IRS refund deposits.
+In this article, we focus specifically on a critical aspect of business tax refund processing: the timing of IRS refund deposits.
 We’ll speak about the intricacies of tax refund processing, exploring the steps involved, the IRS refund schedule, and the impact of early and late filing on refund timing.
-Moreover, we’ll investigate the possible reasons for delays and shed light on how taxpayers can track the status of their refunds.
+Moreover, we’ll investigate the possible reasons for delays and shed light on how businesses can track the status of their refunds.

 Overview of tax return processing by the IRS

-When tax season comes, taxpayers start filing their income tax returns, and the IRS initiates a comprehensive process to assess, verify, and calculate the correct amount of refund owed to them.
+When tax season comes, businesses start filing their income tax returns, and the IRS initiates a comprehensive process to assess, verify, and calculate the correct amount of refund owed to them.
 The IRS processes millions of tax returns each year, making the process an intricate and time-consuming endeavor.
 Here’s an overview of the key steps involved in tax refund processing:

 Receiving tax returns

-Taxpayers can submit their tax returns either electronically through e-filing or by mailing paper returns to the IRS.
+Businesses can submit their tax returns either electronically through e-filing or by mailing paper returns to the IRS.
 Once received, the returns enter the IRS system for processing.

 Upon receiving the tax returns, the IRS performs an initial review to check for any errors or missing information.
 If any discrepancies are found, the IRS may request additional documentation or clarification from the taxpayer.